 - Data overlays such as local climate projections, political boundaries, natural areas, and trails;

 The Technical Advisory Team selected the subwatersheds and the Tool's boundaries include the entire service area for the Metropolitan Water Reclamation District, a core Watershed Alliance partner.

 It can be used to inform decision making, reveal opportunities and priorities, for advocacy and community protection, substantiating grants and investments, and strategic planning.

 Friends' staff will begin training users after that and those interested can email email@example.com.

 The Natural Solutions Tool creation process is being administered by Friends of the Chicago River in partnership with The Trust for Public Land’s Climate-Smart Cities program.
 This type of tool has been successfully implemented in 14 other U.S. metro areas and has become a resource for decision makers to implement strategic green infrastructure projects.
 Examples of completed similar tools include Los Angeles, Boston, and Camden, NJ.

-Photo: Caroline O’Boyle (right), Chicago Program Director for the Trust for Public Land, and Adam Flickinger from Friends staff launching the project with the Watershed Council in October of 2021.
+Photo: Caroline O’Boyle (right), Chicago Program Director for the Trust for Public Land, and Adam Flickinger from Friends staff launching the project with the Watershed Alliance in October of 2021.

-In addition to the tool creation, the Watershed Council has identified a coinciding catalytic multi-benefit ecosystem restoration project at Indian Ridge Marsh-South in partnership with the Chicago Park District.
-Learn more about this Watershed Council pilot project here.
+In addition to the Natural Solutions Tool creation, the Watershed Alliance has undertaken a coinciding catalytic multi-benefit ecosystem restoration project at Indian Ridge Marsh-South in partnership with the Chicago Park District.
+Learn more about this Watershed Alliance pilot project here.